DataDog/stratus-red-team/docs/faq.md

 ## What permissions do I need to run Stratus Red Team?

-Stratus Red Team is supposed to be run against a sandbox cloud account.
+Stratus Red Team is supposed to be run against a sandbox cloud account or Kubernetes cluster.
 Consequently, we recommend using it with an administrator role.

 If you don't have access to an administrator role but would still like to use Stratus Red Team, feel free to [open an issue](https://github.com/DataDog/stratus-red-team/issues/new/choose).